 The Department currently operates under a federal (Hadix) consent decree at the Charles E. Egeler Reception and Guidance Center, DWH, C-Unit, and the dialysis unit at the Ryan Correctional Facility.
 The MDOC has been, and continues to address and resolve, the issues necessary to close the consent decree.
 Federal court-appointed experts monitor MDOC's compliance with the consent decree.
 The current level of medical, dental, and psychological care provided by the Bureau of Health Care Services allows the Department to begin final compliance hearings for resolution of health care issues in the Hadix case.

-Mental health services are provided through the Department's Psychological Services staff as well as through a contract with the Department of Community Health (DCH).
-MDOC's psychological staff provides reception testing, sex-offender treatment, assaultive-offender treatment, crisis intervention, suicide evaluation, and follow-up of mentally-ill prisoners discharged from the acute care continuum provided by DCH staff.
+Mental health services are provided through the Department's Psychological Services staff as well as through a contract with the Department of Health and Human Services (HHS).
+MDOC's psychological staff provides reception testing, sex-offender treatment, assaultive-offender treatment, crisis intervention, suicide evaluation, and follow-up of mentally-ill prisoners discharged from the acute care continuum provided by HHS staff.

 As a result of concerns over the quality of health care being provided to prisoners by the MDOC, Governor Granholm ordered an independent comprehensive review of prisoner health care to assure that the current health care delivery system meets its commitments of providing quality, medically necessary health care to prisoners that meets program goals, in an efficient, cost-effective manner.
 In January 2007, a contract was awarded to the National Commission on Correctional Health Care (NCCHC) through a competitive bid process.
 The NCCHC report, "A Comprehensive Assessment of the Michigan Department of Corrections Health Care System" (January 2008) identified 56 recommendations for systemic change to improve the effectiveness and efficiencies of MDOC's health care system.